DaveParillo/intermediate-cpp/_sources/algorithms/intro.rst

 reusable functions that avoid writing repetitive code and define a consistent, portable interface.

+The :term:`abstractions <abstraction>` in the STL are primarily concerned with performing actions on data stored in STL containers.
 Consider that counting elements in a :term:`list` is not very different from counting elements in a :term:`vector`.

 .. index:: ISO C++ standard
    single: for_each